tdurieux/anonymous_github/docs/github-app-setup.md

 GitHub may require organization administrator approval.
 Use **Refresh access after approval** on the Connections page when approval is delayed.

 App-connected accounts default to the App for new repository/PR access.
+Public repositories outside the selected installations use the App user grant, so users can paste a public URL without installing the App on its owner account.
+The connection records the repository ID and checks that it is still public on each source access.
+If it becomes private, reconnect through an installation with access.
+Existing installation bindings retain their installation checks.
+This uses GitHub's documented [public resource access for App user tokens](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/choosing-permissions-for-a-github-app).

 The explicit **Use existing OAuth access** choice handles repositories not yet available through the App.
 An App error never silently selects OAuth.
 Gists continue using OAuth.
 An App-only user entering a gist URL is prompted to connect OAuth, with the current repository permission scope explained.
 The form draft